Krzysztof75/Parking_System/README.md

 Author: Krzysztof Gilewski
 This is unfinished project!
 This is my proposition for an automated parking system.
-This system suppose to automatically collect information about the users of the parking facility, calculate the appropriate charge, update the balance, store the traffic information as well as subscribed users in the data base, ensure the charge is paid before allowing to leave the facility, allow to implement subscribing option.
+This system automatically collects information about the users of the parking facility, calculates the appropriate charge, updates the balance, stores the traffic information as well as subscribed users in the data base, ensures the charge is paid before allowing the user to leave the facility, allows to implement subscribing option.

 The system consists of following classes and interfaces: